Verified 07 February 2023 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

 Who shall I contact

-The police or gendarmerie are obliged to register the complaint.
+The police or gendarmerie services are obliged to register the complaint.

-The complaint is then transmitted to the public prosecutor to decide on the follow-up (investigation, classification without follow-up...).
+The complaint is then forwarded to the public prosecutor for a decision on further action (investigation, closure without further action...).

-If you do not know the author of the facts, you can fill out a pre-complaint online before moving.
+If you don't know the perpetrator, you can fill out an online pre-complaint before traveling.

-You will then get an appointment and the police or gendarmes will already have the elements of your complaint when you arrive.
+You will then get an appointment and the police or gendarmes will already have the elements of your complaint upon your arrival.

-- Civil status and full contact information (address and telephone number) of the complainant
+- Your marital status and full contact information (address and telephone number)

 - Detailed account of the facts, date and place of the offense

-- Assumed author's name if you know him (otherwise the complaint will be filed against X)
+- Name of the alleged perpetrator if known (otherwise, the complaint will be filed against X)

-- Names and addresses of potential witnesses to the offense
+- Names and addresses of any witnesses to the offense

-- Description and provisional or final injury estimate
+- Description and provisional or definitive estimate of the damage

-- Evidence: medical certificates, work stoppages, various invoices, findings .....
+- Evidence: medical certificates, work stoppages, miscellaneous invoices, findings ...